zammad/zammad-admin-documentation/manage/webhook/examples/microsoft-teams-webhooks.rst

 ================================

-Microsoft is retiring their Office 365 connectors in favor of connecting third-party tools via their Workflow app.
+Microsoft is retiring their Office 365 connectors in favor of connecting third-party tools via their Workflows.
 Because of that, the pre-defined webhook in Zammad was changed.
-In case you need the old or new default webhook, you can find them below.
+In case you need the old or new default payload, you can find them below.

 Payload for Office Connectors (old)